 A reverse mortgage is now seen as a potential solution for a variety of needs and situations, including the following:

-• When you plan to retire in place.
+- When you plan to retire in place.
 A reverse mortgage makes it easier for those heading into retirement to be able to retire in place.
-It can be used to help supplement income, fund home renovations, or cover other costs.
 While retirement communities abound throughout the country in states such as Florida, Arizona, and elsewhere, a study from the Center for Retirement Research found that most retired Americans stay in the same homes where they lived in their early 50s.

-• When you need to supplement your income.
-If homeowners find that Social Security payments and other sources of income aren’t cutting it, they may look for other ways to supplement their income.
-“Home equity is the largest store of savings for most households entering retirement,” the Center for Retirement Research said in a report.
+- When you need to supplement your income.
+If homeowners find that Social Security payments and other sources of retirement income aren’t enough to meet their financial needs, they may look for other ways to supplement their income.
+Many older homeowners have a large share of their wealth tied up in their homes.
+According to the Center for Retirement Research, “Home equity is the largest store of savings for most households entering retirement.”
+A reverse mortgage is a type of home loan that is uniquely designed for those in their golden years to access that equity.

 There are other ways to access your equity without taking out a reverse mortgage, such as a Home Equity Loan, a Home Equity Line of Credit (HELOC), cash-out refinancing, or selling the home.